MicrosoftDocs/windows-powershell-docs/docset/windows/hyper-v/New-VM.md

 New-VM -Name "new 4" -MemoryStartupBytes 2GB -Credential (Get-Credential) -ComputerName HostServer01
 ```

-This example asks for credentials, then creates a virtual machine named new 4 that has 2 GB of memory on the server named HostServer01.
+This example asks for credentials, then creates a virtual machine named new 4, which has 2 GB of memory, on the server named HostServer01.

 ### Example 5